kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### Backup and restore feature added

-We implemented an [Ark](https://github.com/heptio/velero/)-based backup functionality in Kyma, allowing you to create manual scheduled backups.
-Read our [documentation](/docs/0.8/components/backup/) to learn how to configure backups, restore your cluster from backup and set backup retention period.
+We implemented an [Ark](https://github.com/heptio/velero/)-based backup functionality in Kyma, allowing you to create manual and scheduled backups.
+Read our [documentation](/docs/0.8/components/backup/) to learn how to configure backups, restore your cluster from backup, and set backup retention period.

 ### E2E tests for backup and restore